 Genomics: Insights

-The National Human Genome Research Institute (NHGRI) has partnered with the Smithsonian to provide an online digital publication.
-Genomics: Insights allows high schoolers, college students, and postdoctoral trainees to share genomics research topics and findings for a chance to have them peer-reviewed and published on our site.
+The National Human Genome Research Institute has partnered with the Smithsonian to provide an online digital publication.
+Genomics: Insights allows highschoolers, college students and postdoctoral trainees to submit scientific writing about genomics and society for the opportunity to be peer-reviewed by researchers at academic institutions.

 The Latest Insights